maxplomer/interview_coding_challenges/factorial_trailing_zeros/README.md

 5 * 4 * 3 * 2 * 1 = 120

-we can take the 5 and 2 and make a factor of 10
+We can take out the 5 and 2 and make a factor of 10

 4 * 2 * 1 = 12